Aung San Suu Kyi trespasser incidents: Trial

 Yettaw then took the stand.
-Yettaw stated that, on his own accord, he entered the property on the morning of 4 May, that he left the property about midnight on 5 May.
-Under cross-examination, Yettaw stated that in November 2008 and May 2009 he applied for Visas to visit Yangon, during which time he signed an agreement that he would respect Burma's laws and visa rules.
+Yettaw stated that, on his own accord, he entered the property on the morning of May 4, that he left the property about midnight on May 5.
+Under cross-examination, Yettaw stated that in November 2008 and May 2009 he applied for Visas to visit Yangon, during which time he signed an agreement that he would respect Myanmar's laws and visa rules.
 He acknowledged that he entered the property secretly and without permission, that he knew the property was guarded.
 He also stated that he did not mean to break any immigration laws.
 In the afternoon authorities brought Yettaw to University Avenue Road and had him explain how he crossed Inya Lake.
 Yettaw explained how he entered the lake through a small drain on University Avenue Road and Than Lwin Street.
 University Avenue Road was closed off for an hour and a half during his explanation.
-The court then announced that the original verdict date of 29 May was to be postponed, and that final arguments would be made 1 June.
+The court then announced that the original verdict date of May 29 was to be postponed, and that final arguments would be made June 1.
 Of the eight days of proceedings, only two were open to journalists and diplomats.
 Also, Aung San Suu Kyi's lawyers were barred from discussions with her and authorities allowed none of them time to prepare her testimony.

-The trial judge originally accepted only one of the four witnesses offered by the defence, while accepting fourteen of the twenty-three government witnesses, but on 3 June Yangon's Divisional Court agreed to hear an appeal from the defence to re-admit three witnesses: Win Tin, Tin Oo and Khin Moe Moe, all members of the National League for Democracy.
-The appeal was set for 5 June, but not until 9 June did the Divisional Court agree to allow Khin Moe Moe's testimony.
+The trial judge originally accepted only one of the four witnesses offered by the defense, while accepting fourteen of the twenty-three government witnesses, but on June 3, Yangon's Divisional Court agreed to hear an appeal from the defense to re-admit three witnesses: Win Tin, Tin Oo and Khin Moe Moe, all members of the National League for Democracy.
+The appeal was set for June 5, but not until June 9 did the Divisional Court agree to allow Khin Moe Moe's testimony.
 Her lawyers then sent an appeal to the High Court to allow the other two witnesses.
-The appeal was accepted by the Court and scheduled for 17 June.
-Closing arguments were rescheduled for 12 June, but her lawyers requested and had granted an adjournment until 26 June to allow Khin Moe Moe to testify at the trial.
+The appeal was accepted by the Court and scheduled for June 17.
+Closing arguments were rescheduled for June 12, but her lawyers requested and had granted an adjournment until June 26 to allow Khin Moe Moe to testify at the trial.
 Khin Moe Moe needed time to travel from Shan State and to prepare.

-On 11 June 2009, Suu Kyi wrote a letter to the court explaining that after asking Yettaw to leave, she allowed him to stay overnight in order that he might avoid arrest and on the excuse of his health condition.
-On 24 June, the Burmese Supreme Court heard arguments from her lawyers for allowing two more defence witnesses to testify.
-Judges argued that, because Tin Oo was under house arrest and because Win Tin said things in interviews with the Democratic Voice of Burma that were critical of the Burmese government, they should not be allowed to testify.
+On June 11, 2009, Suu Kyi wrote a letter to the court explaining that after asking Yettaw to leave, she allowed him to stay overnight in order that he might avoid arrest and on the excuse of his health condition.
+On June 24, the Burmese Supreme Court heard arguments from her lawyers for allowing two more defence witnesses to testify.
+Judges argued that, because Tin Oo was under house arrest and because Win Tin said things in interviews with the Democratic Voice of Burma that were critical of the Myamna government, they should not be allowed to testify.
 Five days later the Court officially rejected the two witnesses.